AmanYadavSDE/flight-aggregator/README.md

 ✅ Search: Aggregating from 4 airlines in real-time
 ✅ Booking: Successful!
 Airline reference stored
 ✅ Payment: Integration working
-🎊 SYSTEM IS A TRUE AGGREGATOR LIKE MAKEMYTRIP! 🎊
+🎊 SYSTEM IS A TRUE AGGREGATOR! 🎊
 ```

 ---

 ## 🎯 What This System Does

-This is a **TRUE flight aggregator** like MakeMyTrip, Expedia, or Google Flights.
-It:
+This is a **production-ready flight aggregator** that:

 - ✅ Aggregates flights from multiple airlines in real-time
 - ✅ Does NOT store flights in database (queries airline APIs)